swiftlang/swift-evolution/proposals/0329-clock-instant-date-duration.md

     lock.deallocate()
   }

-  public func sleep(until deadline: Instant) async throws {
+  public func sleep(until deadline: Instant, tolerance: Duration? = nil) async throws {
     // Enqueue a pending wake-up into the list such that when return await withUnsafeContinuation {
       if deadline <= now {